Chapter 7 Conditional Execution

 ) which will

-when designing our code.
+considered when designing code.

 Short and long form